My Plantiful Cooking

 Ingredients needed like oat flour, sugar, chocolate chips, cocoa powder, applesauce, and other ingredients.

-• Applesauce - Both store-bought and homemade applesauce will work in this recipe.
-It is recommended to use unsweetened applesauce, or your brownies might turn out to be too sweet.
+• Applesauce - Either store-bought or homemade will work, but go with unsweetened ones, or brownies might turn out too sweet.

-• Chocolate chips - I recommend using dark chocolate chips, and I love Enjoy Life's dark chocolate morsels.
+• Chocolate chips - Dark chocolate chips, like Enjoy Life's dark chocolate morsels, work best.

-• Sugar - Granulated sweeteners like white sugar, brown sugar, or coconut sugar will work.
-To lower the sugar content, you can reduce sugar added by ¼ cup or replace ¼ cup of sugar with a sugar substitute (like erythritol or xylitol).
+• Sugar - Any granulated sweetener will work.
+For a lower-sugar option, reduce the added sugar by ¼ cup, or replace ¼ cup of sugar with a sugar substitute (like erythritol or xylitol).

 See the recipe card for full information on ingredients and quantities.